Concierge Medicine Reinvented

 Thyroid-stimulating hormone (TSH)

-Thyroid-stimulating hormone from the pituitary; abnormal levels indicate primary or secondary thyroid dysfunction.
+Thyroid-stimulating hormone from the pituitary.
+Abnormal levels indicate primary or secondary thyroid dysfunction.

 Thyroid-stimulating hormone (TSH)